 Trapped in a Religious Marriage: a human rights perspective on the phenomenon of marital captivity, Benedicta Deogratias, reviewed by Rehana Parveen

 This article criticises the Strasbourg Court’s reluctance to recognise the familial association between a natural father and a child with whom he had no opportunity to establish effective bonds, unless the child was the product of a committed relationship (by analogy with marriage) and planned conception, whilst downgrading family aspirations to a (less protected) privacy interest if the birth resulted from an extra-marital or fleeting relationship.
 The author also laments the Court’s readiness to accept superficial justifications for interferences with the father’s private or ‘potential’ family life (where it finds it engaged), such as the refusal to order genetic tests or contact.
 The Court allows the ‘child’s best interests’ façade to accommodate the mother’s choice of partner (especially in the case of children conceived in adultery) and remains oblivious to the modern plural fatherhood (whereby the husband continues his parental role qua stepfather, without obliterating the natural father’s family life with the child).
-It is further argued that, to end the gender-based double standard in the treatment of natural parents, the case law must de-couple the father’s family life with the child from the quality of the adults’ relationship and the circumstances surrounding conception (save for narrow exceptions) and acknowledge that currently pater certus est.
+It is further argued that, to end the gender-based double standard in the treatment of natural parents, the case law must de-couple the father’s family life with the child from the quality of the adults’ relationship and the circumstances surrounding conception (save for narrow exceptions).

 The registered intermediary represents an important resource in supporting young people’s participation in a criminal trial.
 However, in England and Wales there are significant disparities between the support provided by registered intermediaries to young witnesses and young defendants.
 Young defendants in criminal trials are offered much more limited support to participate in court proceedings.
 This article employs Fineman’s vulnerability theory and Nussbaum’s capabilities approach to investigate the provision of intermediaries for young defendants in England and Wales and throughout Australian jurisdictions.
 We examine failings in the provision of intermediaries to young defendants and consider the further work needed to align this provision with the right of children to be heard in proceedings affecting them contained in Article 12 of the United Nations Convention on the Rights of the Child 1989 and the right to a fair trial enshrined in Article 6 of the European Convention for the Protection of Human Rights and Fundamental Freedoms 1950.

 For separated families, the COVID-19 pandemic has impacted the making and workability of, and compliance with, court orders about shared care arrangements for children.
 This article presents an analysis based on the Australian experience of how COVID-19 related risks to children – such as the risk of being exposed to or contracting COVID-19, or their mental health suffering due to COVID-19 restrictions – have manifested in post-separation parenting disputes.
 It presents the first empirical study of published judgments in proceedings under Part VII of the Family Law Act 1975 that expressly identify COVID-19 related risks, and examines how the Family Court of Australia and the Federal Circuit Court of Australia evaluated those risks, and factors shaping the courts’ evaluation.
 The study findings reveal that: (i) the courts have given primacy to meaningful parent–child relationships during a time of great uncertainty, without compromising children’s safety; and (ii) limited evidence of COVID-19 related risks has made the already fraught task of assessing risk more challenging for judges.
-The study exposes an ongoing tension between the family courts’ protective instinct to shield children from harm or the risk of harm, and their concern to ensure that children benefit from a meaningful relationship with both parents.
+The study exposes an ongoing tension between the family courts’ protective instinct to shield children from harm or the risk of harm, and their concern to ensure that children benefit from meaningful relationship with parents.

 This article explores how child neglect was criminalised during the period that the first statutory offence existed but was not enforced.
 The article addresses a gap in scholarship by exploring the Victorian origins of the neglect law and the ways it disproportionately penalised poor families when a child suffered from a lack of material provision.
 This was particularly true for biological mothers and a limited number of biological fathers who were treated more harshly by Victorian juries if they transgressed middle-class expectations of gender.
 Class conflict and gender bias featured heavily in the trials involving neglectful parenting which, this article asserts, provides another example of the ways that the poor were punished for their economic misfortune during the late-nineteenth century.
 Understanding the effectiveness of enforcement during this period is important because of the heavy reliance of modern neglect law on Victorian legislation.